From Statistics Explained

 Top product groups: main producer countries

-Table 3 shows the five main producer countries of each of the top groups for 2011.
-Thirteen countries appear in the list of main producers.
+Table 3 shows the five main producer countries of each of the top groups for 2012.
+Forteen countries appear in the list of main producers.

-Five countries are appearing more often in the top-5 list of main producer : Germany appears 30 times.
-France appears 26 times.
-Italy appears 22 times (being main producer 3 times).
-United Kingdom and Spain appear 20 times (never being the main producer).
-Germany is the only country appearing in top 5 producer countries for all products.
+Five countries are appearing more often in the top-5 list of main producer : Germany appears 29 times, France appears 26 times, Italy appears 23 times (being main producer 4 times).
+United Kingdom and Spain appears 21, respectively 18 times, but never being the main producer).

 European industrial production main producer countries